awegsche/madxls/README.md

 ### nvim

-Add the following to your ocnfiguration (todo: simplify this):
+Add the following to your configuration (todo: simplify this):

 ```lua
 function StartMadx()